OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Breadboard-Dock.md

 There is no USB-to-Serial Chip on the Breadboard Dock.
 This means that you will **not** be able to connect to the Omega serially over the Micro-USB port.

-You can still connect to your Omega's terminal with SSH.
-You can learn how to do that in this [guide to connecting to the Omega](#connecting-to-the-omega).
+You can still connect to your Omega's terminal with SSH, you can learn how to do that in this [guide to connecting to the Omega](#connecting-to-the-omega-terminal-ssh).

 #### Reset button